seanpringle/goomwwm/goomwwm.md

 When run with **-cli** (command line interface) goomwwm may be used to dispatch commands to another running instance of goomwwm.
 Valid arguments are:

+-duration
+:	A time delay in seconds.
+Currently used only for **-notice**.

+	goomwwm -cli -notice "Hello World" -duration 5

 -exec
 :	Switch to another window manager in place (without restarting X).